Tired of your (home) office?

 Workation, or "remote work", has become a major global trend.
 Until 2019, it was mostly freelancers, IT specialists and budding entrepreneurs who made up the majority of the so-called "digital nomads".

-However, the corona pandemic has shown both employers and employees that a slightly untraditional office space can be a good alternative for many, as long as you follow the authorities' current guidelines.
+However, the corona pandemic has shown both employers and employees that a slightly untraditional office space can be a good alternative for many regular office workers as well.

 "When I have a writer's block, I go for a walk to get inspiration.
 I can stand here on the shore and write inside me", says Katrine Sørgård.